palform/palform/packages/blog-docs/blog/2024-09-07-google-forms-gdpr/index.md

 ### Transparency

 Google Forms, by default, does not provide a way to display your organisation's Privacy Policy in forms you create.
-It's up to you to ensure _every single_ form created by anyone has a dedicated field linking to your ddata handling practices.
+It's up to you to ensure _every single_ form created by anyone has a dedicated field linking to your data handling practices.

 In fact, Google was [fined €50m in 2019](https://www.bbc.com/news/technology-46944696) for failing to provide the GDPR-mandated information.
 This can happen to your organisation, too!
 Not to scare you, but you _must_ ensure your Google Forms all have the correct information displayed.